Tatiana Capote

-Tatiana Capote Abdel (born August 15, 1962 in Havana, Cuba) is a Cuba-born Venezuelan telenovela actress and former beauty queen.
+Tatiana Capote Abdel (born August 15, 1962 in Havana, Cuba) is a Cuban-Venezuelan actress and beauty pageant titleholder.

 Miss World

 She grew up in Caracas, Venezuela and became the official representative of Venezuela to the 1979 Miss World pageant held in London, United Kingdom on November 15, 1979.

 When competing at the Miss World 1979, Capote popped out of her swimsuit during a preview of the final judging.
 Pageant organizer, Eric Morley, hastily adjusted her swimsuit.